Paperless recorders are fully integrated data acquisition and display stations with secure, built-in data storage and

 Ideal for OEM or entry level data acquisition application with display, the FX1000 series offers premium technology at a competitive, entry-level price.

-The DX3000 is a panel mount DAQStation with special dimention casing that displays real time measured data on a color LCD screen and saves data on a compact flash memory card.
+The DX3000 is a panel mount DAQStation with special dimension casing that displays real-time measured data on a color LCD screen and saves data on a compact flash memory card.
 It can be hooked up to a network via Ethernet which enables email and web monitor as well as FTP.
 It also supports Modbus TCP communication protocol

 The DX364 is a compact paperless recorder corresponding 1/2 DIN or 3x6 (inch) recorders.
 It can be hooked up to a network via Ethernet, which enables email, web monitor, and FTP.
 It can also communicate via Modbus TCP protocol.

 The GX70SM wireless input unit is a compact, battery-powered analog input module that uses 920 MHz radio link to connect to a SMARTDAC+ GX20, GP20, or GM10 and can collect a variety of data points from locations that cannot be easily reached or are difficult and expensive to access.

 Aerospace Material Specification AMS2750, rev E defines the requirements for thermal processing equipment used in metal heat treatment applications.
 It covers temperature sensors, control and recording instrumentation, system accuracy tests, and temperature uniformity surveys.
 Shops that adhere to the standard can confidently heat treat components used in a wide range of aerospace, transportation, and other industries that demand traceable quality procedures for heat treatment.